 If you see signs or symptoms of abuse, you need to take the time to identify the appropriate authority and report it.
 Care custodians, health practitioners, clergy members, and law enforcement members are mandatory reporters – they have to report cases of abuse to the state governing body.

 Any information available on the caregiver or facility

 What you observed, when you observed it, and where.
 Be prepared to provide as many details and/or evidence as possible.

 Names and contact information for other witnesses if known

 Any known information regarding the patient’s condition or treatment needed

 Any information on the financial aspects of the patient’s care

 Any documentation available defining the care relationship

 Not having all of the details will not preclude an investigation, but may make it take longer.
 Being able to give as much information as possible can only help.
-If you are facing a situation where your loved one was abused in some manner by a caregiver, contact a Long Beach area elder abuse lawyer at Siegel Law at 562-645-4145.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.
+If you are facing a situation where your loved one was abused in some manner by a caregiver, contact our elder abuse lawyer at Siegel Law at 562-645-4145.
+Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, and all nearby areas in Southern California.